 How much of the matching contributions are yours to keep?

 In some plans, a matching contribution is yours to keep as soon as it is placed in your account.
 However, many employers require you to stay on the job for a specified time.
 In that case, they’ll have what’s called a vesting period, which will show you how much of the employer contributions are yours to keep, depending on how long you’ve been with the company.

 There are two kinds of vesting: vesting and graded vesting.

 If your plan uses a cliff vesting schedule, you’d take full ownership of all employer contributions after the specified number of years of service, but if you leave your employer before then, you would not receive any of the matching contributions.
 IRS rules state that cliff vesting has to occur when an employee completes three years of service (or sooner).

 If your plan uses a graded vesting schedule, you’d take ownership of the employer contributions gradually over time, receiving a certain portion each year until you reached 100%.
 Here’s an example of how it may work.

-This illustration shows the impact of a hypothetical two-year to six-year graded vesting schedule.
-Your plan may have a different schedule.
+This chart illustrates the impact of a hypothetical two-year to six-year graded vesting schedule.
+Your plan may follow a different vesting schedule.